 The School of Pharmacy and Health Professions has developed a dual degree program in pharmacy and business administration.
 The program replaces the ten semester hours of electives required in the Doctor of Pharmacy program with foundational and advanced business administration courses.
-Selected courses in the College of Business Administration's MBA program will be accepted by the School of Pharmacy and Health Professions as equivalent to required business-related courses in the Doctor of Pharmacy program.
-Students will complete the MBA within one year of successful completion of the Doctor of Pharmacy degree.
+Students may complete the MBA within one year of successful completion of the Doctor of Pharmacy degree.
+However, with careful planning, some students are able to complete the two programs simultaneously.